What is the Golden Rule of Cooking Carbonara?

 4. Can I add vegetables to carbonara?

 Yes, you can add vegetables to your carbonara!
 Peas, asparagus, or spinach work well and can make the dish healthier.
 Adding veggies also adds color and makes the meal more balanced.
-Just make sure to cook the vegetables separately and add them at the end.
+Just cook the vegetables separately and add them at the end.
 This way, they stay crunchy and mix nicely with the creamy sauce.

 5. What mistakes should I avoid when making carbonara?